-If you’re one of those people that doesn’t wear underwear, you should at least bear in mind a series of hygiene precautions that should never be overlooked.
+If you’re one of those people that don’t wear underwear, you should at least bear in mind a series of hygiene precautions that should never be overlooked.

 You’ll have to apply all the above-mentioned recommendations to the clothes you wear that come into contact with your intimate zone.

-Pay special attention to the seams to avoid them rubbing your skin and causing irritations.
+Pay special attention to the seams to avoid them rubbing against your skin and causing irritations.

 7. Sleeping in underwear